Arcadia Privacy Policy

 Policy Guidelines

 The Organisation will not tolerate discriminatory harassment, including sexual harassment.
-This policy applies to all harassment occurring in the work environment and applies regardless of the gender of the individuals involved.
-This policy covers all volunteers of the Organisation, including applicants for volunteer employment and third parties over whom the Organisation has control.
+This policy applies to all harassment occurring in the work environment, regardless of the gender of the individuals involved, and covers all volunteers, applicants for volunteer positions, and third parties over whom the Organisation has control.

 Sexual Harassment Defined

-For purposes of this policy, sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favours, and other verbal or physical conduct of a sexual nature when:

 -

-submission to such conduct is either explicitly or implicitly made a term or condition of an individual's voluntary employment; or
+Submission to such conduct is made a term or condition of an individual's voluntary employment;

 -

-submission to or rejection of such conduct is used as the basis for voluntary employment decisions affecting the individual; or
+Submission to or rejection of such conduct is used as the basis for employment decisions; or

 -

-such conduct unreasonably interferes with an individual's work performance or creates an intimidating, hostile or offensive working environment.
+Such conduct unreasonably interferes with work performance or creates an intimidating, hostile, or offensive working environment.

 Other Harassment Defined